 A study of the nature, techniques, and conduct of public worship with emphasis on the preparation and administration of services for various denominations and occasions.
 Due stress is placed on the use of informal worship opportunities and new experimental forms of worship.
+Required of M.Div.
+Juniors.

-Penn Second Semester 2 credits
+M. Costen First or Second Semester 2 credits